10 Disneyland Urban Legends, Some Of Them True

 There have been other minor changes to the ride over the years.
-A ghostly figure known as the Hatbox Ghost resided in the Mansion's attic, but disappeared shortly after the attraction opened.
-He only returned this year.
+A ghostly figure known as the Hatbox Ghost resided in the Mansion's attic disappeared shortly after the attraction opened, but later returned.

 Now, spreading ashes on private property is illegal and Disneyland denies requests to do so on their property, though it's sort of a hard rule to enforce and there are no real health hazards if it were to happen.
 In 2007, a woman was accused of scattering a powdery substance while on the Pirates ride.
 Bloggers claimed she was dispersing human remains, a witness said it looked like baby powder, the police couldn't find the substance to test it, and Disneyland denied that spreading ashes was a growing trend.

-A couple recently had a secret wedding at Disney, so we suppose it's possible that there have been other ash-spreading incidents that were never discovered.
-Perhaps the Haunted Mansion is truly haunted—if you believe in that sort of thing.
+We know a couple had a secret wedding at Disney, so we suppose it's possible that there have been other ash-spreading incidents that were never discovered.
+Perhaps the Haunted Mansion is truly haunted — if you believe in that sort of thing.

 Many people believe there are a number of abandoned Disney properties holding spooky secrets.
 This is sort of true, especially if you're afraid of baby vultures.

 The "Abandoned by Disney" story revolves around an urban explorer who decides to investigate an abandoned Disney resort near his hometown in North Carolina.
 There, he finds a snake and a bunch of abandoned buildings, some of which are scrawled with the phrase "abandoned by Disney."
-He eventually locates a 'mascots' area where he pulls off the head of a Donald Duck and a human skull falls out.
+He eventually locates a "mascots" area where he pulls off the head off a Donald Duck and a human skull falls out.
 Then, a Mickey costume in inverse colors starts walking towards him.
-He flees, but not before seeing the words 'abandoned by God' scratched into the door as he escapes.
+He flees, but not before seeing the words "abandoned by God" scratched into the door as he escapes.